thinkSRS/srsinst.sr860/README.md

 # Srsinst.sr860

-`srsinst.sr860` is a Python package to configure and acquire data from
+`srsinst.sr860` is a Python package to control and acquire data from
 [Stanford Research Systems (SRS) SR860 series Lock-In Amplifiers](https://thinksrs.com/products/sr865a.html):
  SR860, SR865 and SR865A.